Washington Artillery Uniforms

 French artillery officer circa 1850s

-Washington Artillerist circa late 1850s
+Washington Artillerist circa 1850s

-Notice WA buckle, artillery saber, and shako hat
+Notice WA buckle and shako hat

 Washington Artillery Officer's Uniforms